 For example, medications for meth detox include:

 At this time, the treatment team will assess whether or not medications are appropriate during detox.
 In most cases though, withdrawal symptoms from crystal meth are not life-threatening and medications are not needed.
+However, detox is still important.
 To add, most people can successfully detox from meth with the support, structure, and safety of an inpatient detox facility.

 Since substance abuse treatment is considered a vital health benefit, most insurance carriers cover some or all of the cost for crystal meth detox and treatment.
 Addiction is a chronic, relapsing mental disease.
 Therefore, it makes sense that meth detox is a medical necessity due to the negative health consequences of addiction.